broadinstitute/wfl/docs/md/workflow-options.md

       "options": {
         "my_option": "something different for sample 5678",
         "another_option": {"foo": "bar"},
-        "yet_another_option": "something for both of the samples"
+        "global_option": "something for all of the samples", "overwritten_option": "use this value instead"
       }
     }
   ]